-There’s so much to learn about environmental science in the Pacific Northwest!
-Here are a few resources to get you started:
+There’s so much to learn about environmental science in the Pacific Northwest, and luckily, there are many resources to help you further connect with and protect natural systems.
+Here are a few and we plan to add more:

 Learn more about Puget Sound marine life and environmental issues through King County.
-Here you can do everything from viewing a photo collection of marine plants and animals including pictures of Puget Sound fish, invertebrates, and algae to identifying common Intertidal seastars of Puget Sound.
+Here you can do everything from view a photo collection of marine plants and animals (including Puget Sound fish, invertebrates, and algae), to identify common intertidal sea stars.

 The Puget Sound shoreline is vital to life for many plants and creatures.
 Salmon and other species depend on marine nearshore habitat for food and shelter.
 Find out why Seahurst was home to the largest bulkhead removal of its kind on Puget Sound and what that means for the health of our ecosystem.